aisingapore/TagUI/docs/main_concepts.rst

 ``url()`` is a :ref:`helper function <helper-functions>` that gets the url of the current webpage.
 Note the use of ``{`` and ``}``.
 The steps within these curly braces will only be run if the condition is met, ie. the url contains the word “success”.

 Another common case is to check if some element exists.
-Here, we say that “if some-element doesn’t appear, then visit this webpage”.
+Here, we say that “if some-element doesn’t appear after waiting for the timeout, then visit this webpage”.

 .. code-block:: none

-  if !present('some-element')
+  if !exist('some-element')
   {
     https://tagui.readthedocs.io/
   }